 Social & social care

 Similar to marketing, a successful politician needs to have a strong understanding of social culture and be in tune with the values of different demographics.
 A career in politics can range from being an activist to engaging with charities, regardless of the level of involvement – a PhD in sociology gives you the perspective of different cultures and can allow you to use this insight to contribute to society.
+Whether your postgraduate research area is directly related to politics or not, looking for work experience is advised as it often forms part of entry requirements for political roles.

 Skills for your CV